sherwinfarrell/tinnierurl/readme.md

 # URL Shortener Service
-Tech Stack: Python, Flask as well as Some HTML and CSS
+Tech Stack: Python, Flask, Postgresql as well as Some HTML and CSS.
+Deployment: The application is deployed on heroku with the help of postgresql database provided by heroku.
 Main File: server.py --> Contains all the routes as well.
 Util: Contains App Logic and Models
 Procfile: Used to configure how the application will be started on heroku.